Fort Dummer State Park, VermontNational Parks & Nature

 Getting There & Parking

-• From Interstate 91 (I-91) Exit 1 (Brattleboro): After taking Exit 1, head north on U.S. Route 5 for approximately 0.1 miles.
+From the junction of I-91 (Exit 1, Brattleboro) and U.S. Route 5, head north on U.S. 5 for approximately 0.1 miles.
 Turn right (east) onto Fairground Road and continue for about 0.5 miles.
-At the stop sign, turn right (south) onto Main Street, which then becomes Old Guilford Road.
-Follow this road for about 1 mile until you reach the state park entrance.
+Then, turn right (south) onto South Main Street, which eventually becomes Old Guilford Road.
+Follow this road for approximately 1.0 mile until you reach the state park entrance.

 Top Things to Do

-• Sunset Trail: A half-mile loop on the western side of the park, the Sunset Trail starts near the entrance and winds through an open play field.
-It offers a western vista of the village of Algiers in Guilford and passes by the remains of the 1880s Boyden Farm, including old stone walls and a farmhouse.
-This trail is particularly pleasant for an evening walk.
+• Sunset Trail: A half-mile loop, the Sunset Trail is situated on the western side of the park.
+It starts near the entrance and loops through the playfield.
+This trail offers a western vista of the village of Algiers in Guilford.
+Along this path, you can also see the remains of the Boyden Farm, dating back to the 1880s, including old stone walls, a small shed, and a farmhouse, providing a glimpse into the region's agricultural past.

 • Broad Brook Trail: This half-mile trail descends from the campground to a popular swimming hole on Broad Brook.
-It's steeper in sections, making it a more strenuous hike compared to the other two, but the reward is a refreshing dip in the brook on a warm day.
-The travel time is typically 10 minutes down and 20 minutes back up.
+It's important to note that this trail is steeper in sections, making it a more strenuous hike compared to the Sunrise and Sunset trails.
+The descent to the brook takes about 10 minutes, while the return trip is approximately 20 minutes due to the incline.

 Best Time to Visit

-Choosing the best time to visit Fort Dummer State Park can significantly enhance your experience.
-Our team at Roam States has identified the peak seasons and offers insights into what to expect throughout the year.
+Choosing the best time to visit Fort Dummer State Park can significantly enhance your experience, as each season offers its unique charm and activities.
+Our team has outlined what you can expect throughout the year:

 Where to Stay Nearby